vaithak/Trogs-Backend/README.md

   8) Setup Complete :thumbsup:

 ### Usage:

+### Currently API's are not documented but you can see their example usage in test.sh file.

 **Overview**
 * From frontend an accessToken will be sent in Header of each request, then Authorization handler middleware as defined in auth.js file check if the request is valid and put the JWT of the user as returned by Okta in to req.jwt and similarly for email and uid.